Updated January 10, 2017

 Frozen Live’s showtimes are unpredictable right now.
 Many days include only two options – 1:30pm and 4:00pm.
+Others have three at 12:30pm, 3:30pm and 5:30pm.
 Check the Entertainment tab on the Disneyland app or on the paper schedule that you can pick up upon entering the park next to the park maps.
-I recommend attending the 4:00pm showing and arriving about 1.5 hours prior to showtime.
+I recommend attending a later showing and arriving about 1-1.5 hours prior to showtime.
 Again, bring snacks, have a seat, and be prepared to wait.
 There are some shaded areas in this section and snacks are sold nearby if you get hungry once in line.

 I recommend the later showing over the earlier because earlier hours are best used “getting stuff done” instead of waiting in line.
 Accomplish everything in the strategy above, have lunch and even take a quick break from the park if you have time to let kids nap at your hotel.
-Getting in line at 2:30pm for the 4:00pm showtime is also a good fit Ergo napping or lap napping if you’re not able to leave the park.
+Getting in line at 2:30pm for the 4:00pm showtime (or any other late afternoon option) is also a good fit for Ergo napping or lap napping if you’re not able to leave the park.
 Strollers are not allowed in the seating sections, unfortunately.
 But, you could get settled and have your child nap in our arms if he or she will do that.

 What About Extra Magic Hour?

 Extra Magic Hour privileges are given to Disneyland Resort Hotel guests.
 With your active hotel room key, you are allowed to enter an hour prior to official park opening at Disneyland on Tuesday, Thursday and Friday.
 You are allowed to enter California Adventure on Monday, Wednesday, Friday and Sunday.